darolew/css548/parser/readme.txt

 The translator appends the string "[0]" to pointer identifiers to dereference them.

-Arrays were more challenging.
+-Arrays were more challenging.
 Pascal array are indexed with an expression list inside of a single set of the terminals "[" and "]".
 C arrays are dereferenced with a single expression inside multiple sets of "[" and "]" terminals.